bouncepaw/mycorrhiza/README.md

         Port to serve the wiki at (default "1737") -title string
-        How to call your wiki in the navititle (default "🍄") -user-tree string
+        How to call your wiki in the navititle (default "🍄") -url string
+        URL at which your wiki can be found.
+Used to generate feeds (default "http://0.0.0.0:$port") -user-tree string
         Hypha which is a superhypha of all user pages (default "u")
 ```